Last editedMay 20222 min read

 Verifying a provider’s authorisation

 The most reliable way to check whether or not an open banking provider is authorised is to check the FCA Financial Services Register.
 This will state whether any given provider is authorised to services relating to account information and/or payment services.

 It’s highly inadvisable to rely on statements given on a company’s website.
 Similarly, do not trust links given on a company’s website.
 These are very likely to be genuine, especially if you are familiar with the company.
 You cannot, however, rely on this.
 Instead, go directly to the FCA’s website and check there.

 The benefits of open banking

 Most of the benefits of open banking hinge on the fact that open banking apps can operate much more quickly than the traditional banking system.
-For example, in the UK, taking your first direct debit payment from a new customer using the traditional system takes four working days.
+For example, in the UK, taking your first direct debit payment from a new customer using the traditional system takes five working days.

 Even if you have a direct debit mandate in place for the customer, it takes three.
 By contrast, if you use the GoCardless Instant Bank Payment service, you can literally get paid within minutes.
 The service is just as secure as the traditional direct debit system.
 It just leverages modern technology to operate much more quickly.

 Similarly, budgeting apps and price-comparison apps both save users time by essentially doing their research for them.
 Credit-verification apps save both merchants and users time by enabling a merchant to check a potential customer’s credit status quickly, accurately and safely.